Chatham/repo-snapshots/README.md

 It was difficult to provide consistent patch sets to servers.
 It was also difficult to test patches in a lower environment before deploying them to production environments.
 Researching how to solve these issues showed that using a local mirror with snapshots was a technique that would work.
 No projects existed that provided tools to leverage this technique or describe how it could be used.

-Thsi project's original goals were to simply
+This project's original goals were to simply
 - provide a consistent patch set to servers
 - allow multiple patch sets to be presented, so lower environments can be used to test patches before deploying to higher environments
 - ability to access to older versions of packages, in case they needed to be rolled-back